cervoise/blog/certifications/SLAE/Exo3-Egghunter.md

  jmp edi ;call final shellcode
 ```

-It is extracted in order to be inserted into the *shellcode.c* file (as the file contents many a, it will not be displayed here.
+It is extracted in order to be inserted into the *shellcode.c* file (as the file contents many a, it will not be displayed here.)
 ```
 $ bash ../get-shellcode.sh sigaction
 "\x66\x81\xc9\xff\x0f\x41\x6a\x43\x58\xcd\x80\x3c\xf2\x74\xf1\xb8\x90\x50\x90\x50\x89\xcf\xaf\x75\xec\xaf\x75\xe9\xff\xe7"
 ```

-After compilation, our final shellcode is immidiatly executed:
+After compilation, our final shellcode is immediately executed:

 ```
 $ gcc -fno-stack-protector -z execstack shellcode.c -o shellcode